 While colour psychology is not an exact science and individual experiences and cultural backgrounds can modify colour perceptions, there are general rule-of-thumb associations and patterns that hold true across many cultures and societies.

 Why Is Successful Branding and Marketing Based on Colour Psychology?

 Colour has the ability to evoke emotional responses in people.
 By understanding the psychological associations and effects of colours, brands can strategically choose colours that align with their brand personality and connect with their target audience on an emotional level.
 When consumers feel an emotional connection with a brand, they are more likely to develop brand loyalty and engage with its products or services.
 Consider McDonald’s yellow arches and their contrasting red background — it’s an indelible image branded in the minds of generations of people worldwide.
 Its signature colours have become inseparable from the logo design.
 Logo and colour have essentially become one and the same.

 Colours play the most crucial role in communicating a brand’s message, personality and values.
 Colour also determines where the brand is positioned and who is more likely to be receptive to its charms.
 Different colours convey different meanings, and the blending of two or more colours can evoke distinct associations in specific demographics.
-By strategically selecting colours that align with the brand’s personality, marketers can shape how consumers perceive and interpret their brand.
+By strategically selecting colours that align with the brand’s personality, marketers can increase accessibility and shape how consumers perceive and interpret their brand.

 How Do Colours Affect the Brain?

 Many studies, such as anthropologist Lynne Isbell’s research on the evolution of colour vision, describe how colour vision was used by primates to spot snakes and fruits that may or may not be harmful when encountered.